Real Estate Courses

 Student Learning Outcomes (SLO)

-1. Possess an understanding of government policy's role in real estate finance
+1. Describe the government policy's role in real estate finance

-2. Student will be able to list the differences between the Primary Mortgage Market and the Secondary Mortgage market.
+2. List the differences between the Primary Mortgage Market and the Secondary Mortgage market.

 3. Develop the ability to recognize attractive financing options for real estate